Health and Physical Education (HPE): Ages Nine to Twelve

 Activities include:

-• discussing and researching relevant topics e.g., nutrition/diet, grooming, hygiene including teeth, safety including road, sun, water, fire, home, school
+• discussing and justifying responses to relevant topics e.g., nutrition/diet, grooming, hygiene including teeth, safety including road, sun, water, fire, home, school

 • detailed study of the human body e.g., structure of cells, parts and functions of the brain, glands, genes.

-• Life Education lessons e.g., relationships, puberty, drug education
+• Life Education and/or key lessons and/or guest speakers e.g., relationships, puberty, drug and alcohol education, cyber safety

 • guest speakers and visiting health professionals

-• first aid information and training by a qualified instructor
+• training and/or advice delivered by a qualified instructor

 Resources include: